Getting Started with OPEA¶

 VM-SPR-LRG

-powered by 4th Generation Intel® Xeon® Scalable processors with 64GB of memory and 64GB of disk or more if you wish to use a CPU to run an 8B-parameter model.
+powered by 4th Generation Intel® Xeon® Scalable processors with 64GB of memory and 64GB of disk or more to use a CPU to run an 8B-parameter model.
+Intel® Gaudi® AI Accelerators can also be used after requesting access.
+Click here to request the recommended VM instance.
+Users can request a single VM to do a single node docker deploy or obtain a kubernetes cluster of one or more nodes.

-Fill out the rest of the form such as giving your instance a name and answering any additional quesitons.
+Fill out the rest of the form such as giving the instance a name and answering any additional quesitons.

-Add your public key for SSH.
-You can select a key you have previously uploaded or upload a key.
+Add the public key for SSH.
+Select a previously uploaded key or upload a key.
 The “Upload Key” button also provides instructions on how to create a new SSH key.

-Go back to the “Compute” tab and under “Instances”, note down the private IP address of your new VM.
+Go back to the “Compute” tab and under “Instances”, note down the private IP address of the new VM.

-If you wish to make the UI accessible to others, proceed to the next step to create a load balancer.
-Otherwise, skip to Step 10 which will explain how to connect to your VM with port forwarding.
+If the UI needs to be accessible to others, proceed to the next step to create a load balancer.
+Otherwise, skip to Step 10 which will explain how to connect to the VM with port forwarding.

 Create a load balancer.
 This can be found in Compute->Load Balancers.
 Click on “Launch Load Balancer”.
-Ignore any messages about signing up for access and close any pop-up windows if any.
+Request for access if needed.
 Fill out the form with the following info:

-Source IP: The private IP address of your VM in Step 6
+Source IP: The private IP address of the VM in Step 6

 Monitor Type: HTTP